csc340-uncg/su26-crud-api-demo/README.md

 - Once the security dependency is included, Security must be configured.
 The following are the elements needed for that:
      -   A User service class [CustomUserDetailsService](https://github.com/csc340-uncg/su26-crud-api-demo/blob/8f7f793bd84d174d98703b8e90a8a742a1acc903/src/main/java/com/csc340/crud_api/security/CustomUserDetailsService.java#L15)
          - It implements UserDetailsService.
 This will make it possible to use the connection to the database to access our saved users using their usernames and passwords.
 In the User repo, we implement a [method](https://github.com/csc340-uncg/su26-crud-api-demo/blob/8f7f793bd84d174d98703b8e90a8a742a1acc903/src/main/java/com/csc340/crud_api/users/UserRepository.java#L8) for finding a user by username.
-         - After fetching the student from the database, we build a "security" User object using the username, password, and authorities.
+         - After fetching the user from the database, we build a "security" User object using the username, password, and authorities.
 For this setup, we get the authority from their "role" attribute in the database.

   -  A Security configuration class - [Security Config](https://github.com/csc340-uncg/su26-crud-api-demo/blob/8f7f793bd84d174d98703b8e90a8a742a1acc903/src/main/java/com/csc340/crud_api/security/SecurityConfig.java#L21)
       -   Annotated with `@Configuration` and `@EnableWebSecurity`